Skip to Content

 Disney’s Port Orleans French Quarter

 On our very first family vacation with our (then) toddler and infant, we stayed at Disney’s Port Orleans French Quarter.
 We chose that Disney hotel for several reasons.
 As a moderate resort, it was in our budget, and as a smaller resort, it was very manageable with young kids.
-It didn’t have a particularly kid-friendly theme, but our kids were so little that they didn’t really notice.
+It didn’t have a particularly kid-friendly theme, but our kids were so little that they didn’t notice.

-Disney’s Port Orleans actually has two separate sections – French Quarter and Riverside.
+Disney’s Port Orleans has two separate sections – French Quarter and Riverside.
 Guests of one section have access to all of the amenities at the other resort.
 Riverside is the larger of the two resorts and has more amenities.

-We really loved Port Orleans French Quarter with little kids because it’s a smaller and quieter resort.
+We loved Port Orleans French Quarter with little kids because it’s a smaller and quieter resort.
 It was just a short walk to the buses and food court, making it very convenient for us.

 Between the two sections, you’ll find two food courts, bike rentals, fishing, two playgrounds, two arcades, gift shops, and several pools.
 There’s also the River Roost Lounge and Boatwright’s Dining Hall.